 “I have been excited to discover that the English Revolution of 1656, when the Republic began, was also the moment when Jews were being thought of as new immigrants.”Julia

 We are discovering the wealth of that Jewish experience that trickled into England from 1492.
 The languages of Ladino and Portuguese were the cultures of these Jews.
 Their survival in London is charted, and we have stories and names that reveal this amazing history.

 Our workshop on 16 June will be exploring some of the major figures of the story.
 Who knew that Licoricia was a major funder of royalty in the thirteenth century and one of the richest women in Winchester?
 There are many characters to explore in the workshop which will be revealing some of the great debates of philosopher Baruch Spinoza and Moses Maimonides.

 Using drama and movement techniques, Thomas Kampe will lead participants in playfully revealing the histories and stories we’ve uncovered.
 In experimenting with staging Sephardi heritage, participants will not only gain historical knowledge but also learn enjoyable ways to create new text and storytelling using this kind of source material.
-They can also take part in the journey towards using the workshop as inspiration for our site-responsive performance on 22 September 2019.
+They can also take part in the journey towards using the workshop as inspiration for our site-responsive performance on June/July 2020.

 The workshop is FREE and open to all ages (although not suitable for the very young), backgrounds and abilities.
 For more information and to book your place go to our Eventbrite page.